 Journal peer review: NACADA embraces and values peer review in the consideration of manuscripts for the Journal and, as with others in the scholarly community, believes that it "greatly contributes to the quality and accuracy of scholarly communication” (Peer Review, 2011, ¶2).
 NACADA editors select scholar-practitioners who mirror the diversity within the association to review manuscript drafts.
 As proof of their commitment to advancing the field and scholars, reviewers volunteer their time and talents to improve the literature base through the NACADA Journal.

 After determining that a manuscript is ready for review the editors select reviewers to consider the merits of the manuscript, based on elements of originality, applicability, and appropriate use and interpretation of data.
 The entire review process generally takes from one to four months.
 Authors can check on the status of submitted manuscripts by logging on to the Peer Track site at http://www.editorialmanager.com/nacadajournal/

-Journal Author agreement: Authors of a manuscripts accepted for publication must sign an author agreement prior to the manuscript moving into the copy edit phase.
+Journal Author agreement: At upload authors are asked to assign copyright to NACADA (see 'Agree to transfer copyright' above).
+In cases where this step was inadvertently skipped authors must sign an author agreement prior to the manuscript moving into the copy edit phase.

 Copyediting.
 Authorship does not end upon manuscript acceptance; rather writers enter the teamwork phase with respective editors as the creation of a NACADA publication evolves.
 A writer can expect to revise the manuscript after reviewers and Journal editors refine the focus of the work.
 The author then will address specific queries and incorporate directives through the developmental and copy editing stages.
 In these latter stages, which typically require extensive reworking of specific sentences and passages, the manuscript receives final preparation as a vetted, clearly articulated, and stylistically consistent NACADA Journal article.